infor-cloud/xtendm3/docs/getting-started/workshop-and-community.md

 In Microsoft Teams, we have a Team setup named __*XtendM3 Community*__.
 This Team is used for several things, divided up by channel name these are:
 - Resources, both recordings of the workshop and the slides are uploaded after each workshop
 - Support, general XtendM3 support
-- Feature Requests, XtendM3 specific feature requests can be posted here
+- Feature Requests, XtendM3 specific feature requests
 - Workshop Topic Request, requests for topics to be presented on next Workshop

 ## Access to Workshop and Teams Community